Do you want to know more about core web vitals?

 - Don’t share personal information

-To learn more about how to keep your website safe, check out Google’s Search Central documentation.
+👉 To learn more about this topic, check out Google’s Search Central documentation.

-If your website doesn’t use a secure connection, you may see a drop in your rankings.
+If your website doesn’t use a secure connection, your site may struggle to rank.

-To learn more about how to use a secure connection on your website, check out Google’s Webmaster Help post.
+💡 In case you need to learn more about how to use a secure connection on your website, you can visit Google’s Webmaster Help post.

 No Intrusive Interstitials